Art Pride New Jersey Foundation

 ContactMr.
 Adam Perle

-For general operating support to continue to advance statewide efforts to preserve and increase support of the arts through advocacy, promotion, and leadership.
+For general operating support to advance ongoing statewide efforts that preserve and increase support of the arts through advocacy, promotion, industry-wide leadership.
+Additional funding is for DEI efforts internally and for members.

 ArtPride's newly adopted mission, as of February 2, 2016, is now: ArtPride New Jersey advances, promotes and advocates for the arts as essential to the quality of life of every citizen and to the economic vitality of our state.
 ArtPride's vision is clear.
 New Jersey should be the most culturally rich and vibrant arts state in the nation.
 With a focused vision and mission, ArtPride is poised to have the greatest impact in the history of the organization over the next several years.